-2. Every objection the may be urged against the universality of this consciousness it obviates by showing that two reasons have obscured the truth in human nature: through sin men did not like to retain God in their knowledge: and therefore God gave Rom. i. them over to a reprobate mind, or a mind void of judgment. only atheism that the Scripture admits is practical atheism: that which the fool hath said in his heart.
-St. Paul speaks of the Ps. xiv.
-Gentiles as ἄθεοι ἐν τῷ κόσμω, atheists in the world.
-But this is opposed to being in Christ; and signifies rather forsaken of God than either denying Him or entirely ignorant of Him, though these cannot be altogether excluded from the text.
+2. Every objection that may be urged against the universality of this consciousness it obviates by showing that two reasons have obscured the truth in human nature: through sin men did not like to retain God in their knowledge; and therefore God gave them over to a reprobate mind, 1 or a mind void of judgment.
+The only atheism that the Scripture admits is practical atheism: that which the fool hath said in his heart.
+2 St. Paul speaks of the Gentiles as átheoi en toó kósmoo, ATHEISTS in the world.
+3 But this is opposed to being in Christ; and signifies rather forsaken of God than either denying Him or entirely ignorant of Him, though these cannot be altogether excluded from the text.